What Is Tonsillitis?

 If a strep test comes back negative, it's probably a virus causing the tonsillitis and antibiotics won't help.
 Just like with a cold (also caused by a virus), you'll have to take it easy for several days and let the virus run its course.

 Rarely, if someone gets tonsillitis a lot, the doctor or an otolaryngologist (pronounced: oh-toe-lar-un-GA-luh-jist, a doctor who specializes in ear, nose, and throat problems) may recommend a tonsillectomy (pronounced: tahn-suh-LEK-tuh-mee).
 This is a surgery to remove the tonsils.
 Tonsillectomy used to be a common procedure, but now experts recommend watching and waiting because large tonsils often shrink on their own over time.

 How Can I Feel Better?

 Get plenty of rest and drink lots of fluids.
 You can take acetaminophen or ibuprofen to relieve any pain or discomfort.
-(Don't take aspirin or other products that contain aspirin, though, because these may put you at risk of developing Reye syndrome, an illness that can have serious complications.)
+(Don't take aspirin or other products that contain aspirin, though, because these may put you at risk of developing Reye syndrome, an illness that can cause serious problems.)

 Avoid smoking or anything that will irritate your throat.
 It's best to drink lots of liquids.
 You may prefer softer foods, like applesauce, flavored gelatin, or ice cream.
 If you don't feel like eating, try drinking liquids that contain calories, such as fruit juices, milkshakes, and soups and broths.

-If you're on antibiotics, it's usually OK to return to school 24 hours after you start taking them if your fever is gone and you feel better.
+If you're on antibiotics, you can go back to school after taking them for at least 12 hours and you no longer have a fever.
 If you're still feeling weak, tired, or achy, it may be best to stay home for another day or two.